MenkeTechnologies/zsh-expand/README.md

 Scales to 96,000+ tokens (468KB) and beyond. `ARG_MAX` only matters at `execve()` time -- zsh's line editor is just a string in memory with no kernel limit.
 Try that with a regex.

-And if you want one that looks like it was written by someone who should be institutionalized -- triple-proxied through tor, traced at the syscall AND library level with every flag maxed, CPU limited to 1%, real-time priority 99, pinned to 64 cores, locked, chrooted, jailed, namespaced, sandboxed, daemonized, caffeinated for 24 hours:
+And if you want one that looks like it was written by someone who should be institutionalized -- triple-proxied through tor, user-switched twice, namespace-entered, NUMA-pinned, OOM-adjusted, stream-buffered, resource-limited, traced at the syscall AND library level with every flag maxed, CPU limited to 1%, real-time priority 99, pinned to 64 cores, locked, chrooted, jailed, namespaced, sandboxed, daemonized, caffeinated for 24 hours:

 ```
 nocorrect noglob builtin eval coproc time -p command -p       \